Jashan-randhawa/AI-FitnessTracker1/README.md

 - Edit and delete activity entries
 - Filter by date

+### 🎬 Workout Video Library
+- Curated library of **12 workout playlists** across 6 categories: Strength, Cardio, HIIT, Yoga, and Mobility
+- Filter playlists by **category** and **difficulty level** (Beginner, Intermediate, Advanced, All Levels)
+- **Search** across playlist titles, channel names, and descriptions
+- **Hero banner** highlighting a featured playlist with a live animated preview
+- **Live YouTube video search** — when a RapidAPI key is configured, each playlist modal loads real YouTube results via the YouTube138 API
+- **In-app video player** — watch videos directly in an embedded modal without leaving the app
+- Each playlist links to the full YouTube playlist for extended viewing
+- Animated playlist cards with sparkle effects, shimmer banners, and smooth transitions
+- Graceful fallback UI when no RapidAPI key is provided

 ### 📰 Blog & Health News
 - Read curated fitness and wellness blog posts (managed via Strapi CMS)
 - Live health news headlines powered by NewsAPI